dasaki/WS2811Driver/README.md

 # WS2811Driver
 WS2811 Driver for MSP430 Launchpads

+dasaki - forked and added support for 8MHz clock

 1. Download libray by using the "Download Zip" button.
 2. Copy contents of Zip to Energia library folder (typically C:\Users\[username]\Documents\Energia\libraries\)
 3. Remove "-master" from fodler name